 Clients such as Gmail for iOS, Drive for iOS, Chrome Browser Sync, Android setup, etc. use Google authentication.
 If you try to sign in with any of these clients, you are prompted for your full G Suite account email address (including username and domain) and you go directly to the application after you sign in.
 Google does not redirect you to the SSO sign-in page, regardless of the network mask.

 With iOS applications, when the SSO Sign-in page URL starts with "google." (or some variation), the Google iOS app is redirected to Safari.
 This causes the SSO process to fail.
 The full list of forbidden prefixes is:

 You'll need to change any SSO Sign-in page URLs with these prefixes.

 How does the password change URL affect password changes?

 If you specify a URL in the Change password URL option, all users, other than super administrators, who try to change their password at https://myaccount.google.com/ will be directed to the URL you specify.
 This setting applies even if you do not enable SSO.
 Also, network masks do not apply.

-When the Change password URL option is set and you've selected the checkbox Setup SSO with third party identity provider, the Require a change of password in the next sign in checkbox to force a user to change their password when they next sign in is disabled.
+Whether or not you've set the Change password URL option, when you've selected the checkbox Setup SSO with third party identity provider, the Require a change of password in the next sign in checkbox to force a user to change their password when they next sign in is disabled.